Conviction Report

 (a) Any person who -

-(1) knowingly transports or ships in interstate or foreign
+(1) knowingly transports or ships using any means or facility

-commerce by any means including by computer or mails, any visual
+or foreign commerce by any means including by computer or mails,

 (A) the producing of such visual depiction involves the use